Skip to content

 Info

-The workflow basically is to create an encrypted values.enc.yaml, tell kustomize to get the helm values from values.yaml and use an ArgoCD ConfigManagementPlugin to decrypt the values.enc.yaml to values.yaml.
+The original workflow creates an encrypted values.enc.yaml, tells kustomize to get the helm values from values.yaml and uses an ArgoCD ConfigManagementPlugin to decrypt the values.enc.yaml to values.yaml.
 The ConfigManagementPlugin gets executed when ArgoCD finds a values.enc.yaml before kustomize renders the kubernetes manifests.

 Configuration of the ConfigManagementPlugin#

-If ArgoCD finds a values.enc.yaml in an application directory, argo-cd runs the CMP cmp-sops-decrypt, which decryptes the file to values.yaml, and then runs kustomize.
+If ArgoCD finds a values.enc.yaml in an application directory, it runs the CMP cmp-sops-decrypt.
+The CMP supports both patterns:

 ConfigManagementPlugin: